Mya Poses In Green Skintight Bodysuit & Hat For London Performance

 R&B diva Mya has recently been on tour.
-The “Lady Marmalade” chart-topper has been sharing on Instagram the killer outfits she’s been wearing for each of her shows and her most recent upload doesn’t disappoint.
+The “Lady Marmalade” chart-topper has been sharing the killer outfits she’s been wearing for each of her shows, and her most recent Instagram upload doesn’t disappoint.

 For the London concert, the “Case of the Ex” hitmaker stunned in a green skintight bodysuit with loose-fitted long sleeves.
 She accessorized herself with a thin black leather belt around her waist and attached two small leather bags to each side.
 Mya left the bags to hang by her thighs and paired the look with shimmery black thigh-high boots and gloves.
-She opted for a hat that matched her ensemble and put on large black-framed sunglasses which gave it that finishing touch.
+She opted for a hat that matched her ensemble and put on large black-framed sunglasses, which gave it that finishing touch.
 For her makeup, Mya applied a bold red lip and dazzled with small stud earrings.

-She shared numerous photos within one post which showcased the look well.
+She shared numerous photos within one post, which showcased the look well.

 In the first shot, she was captured in what appeared to be a dressing room.
 Mya stood next to a mirror and was snapped from the waist up.
 The “My Love Is Like… Wo” songstress looked incredibly fierce and raised her hands to her attire.

-In the third and fourth slide, she was photographed from head-to-toe in front of a white backdrop with The O2 Arena’s logo.
+In the third and fourth slide, she was photographed from head to toe in front of a white backdrop with The O2 Arena’s logo.
 Mya placed one hand on her hip and the other to her sunglasses.

 In the seventh frame, she was caught rocking an over-the-shoulder pose with her female dancers.
 In the next slide, they took a group photo with Fatman Scoop.